 - "Nashandra"; while the 25 first seconds are a gentle piano piece referencing the unused Leitmotif "Queen of Drangleic", it quickly plunges into a sinister chorus worthy of a nightmarish Final Boss.

 - Once again, the ending credits reward you with a soothing melody in "Longing".
+In Scholar of the First Sin, after "Longing", the longer credits are accompanied by a haunting piano piece called "Remains".

 - As the first instalment of the Lost Crown Trilogy Downloadable Content, the Crown of the Sunken King adds three goodies to kick start the DLC frenzy: